 Press release | 11th September 2007

-Genmab expands use of IDBS' ActivityBase Xtended Edition in Hybridoma Discovery
+Genmab Expands Use of IDBS' ActivityBase XE Edition in Hybridoma Discovery

 Guildford, United Kingdom, September 11, 2007 – IDBS, an industry leading provider of drug discovery data management solutions, today announced that Genmab BV (Utrecht, The Netherlands) has extended its use of ActivityBase Xtended Edition (ActivityBase XE) within its Hybridoma Discovery department.
 Genmab initially purchased ActivityBase XE in 2006 to handle the design, capture, storage and retrieval of their plate-based screening data.
 Following the successful implementation, Genmab has more than doubled the number of ActivityBase XE licenses.